hcoco1/Phase1_app/README.md

 # This site is unfinished but actively being worked on.

-# `Phase 1 Project: World Population Dashboard`
+## `Phase 1 Project: World population Dashboard`
-## Learning Goals

 ---

-**World Population Dashboard (WPD)** is a HTML/CSS/JS app that accesses  data from a db.json file using a     json-server.
-WPD return a colection of 297 countries around the world and each object has six attributes (country, area_in_Square_Kilometers, Population, male_population, female_population and flagUrl) .
+**World population Dashboard (WPD)** is a HTML/CSS/JS app that accesses  data from a db.json file using a     json-server.
+WPD return a collection of 297 countries around the world and each object has six attributes (country, area_in_Square_Kilometers, population, male_population, female_population and flagUrl) .
 All interactions are handled asynchronously and use JSON as the communication format.

 ---

-# Project Structure
+### Project Structure

 * **WPD** run on a single page and contain a single HTML, CSS and JS files.